What Am I Owed?

 How much am I owed by my employer?

 To calculate how much you're owed by your employer, start with the Unpaid Wages Calculator to estimate missing wages for unpaid hours.
 If you're owed back pay across multiple pay periods, use the Back Pay Calculator.
 For final paycheck calculations after leaving a job, use the Final Paycheck Calculator.
-Each calculator provides instant estimates based on your hours worked and pay rate.
+Each provides instant estimates based on your hours worked and pay rate.

 What does "What am I owed?" mean?